Derrick White NBA Preview vs. the Magic

-The Boston Celtics, with Derrick White, face off versus the Orlando Magic at 7:30 PM ET on Friday.
+The Boston Celtics, Derrick White included, hit the court versus the Orlando Magic on Sunday at 3:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.